“If a Tree Falls – The Ear”

 Back to smallpox.
 We’ll approach this disease in an orderly manner by following its structure, history, signs and symptoms, treatment and prevention.
 Warning: this lesson includes three graphic images showing sufferers with full-blown smallpox.
 If such images bother you, an advanced warning will allow you to skip them.

-Here is yer warning sign:
+Here is your warning sign:

 warning